Authentication & Account Linking¶

 Pattern: Progressive Authentication¶

-// Start with guest auth for quick onboarding
+Start with guest auth for quick onboarding, then encourage linking later:

 void Start()